Click here for a printable version of this page.

 - Are not required to provide free and reduced price lunches for students living in poverty.

-The original NC charter school legislation was ratified in 1996 and authorized the establishment of up to 100 charter schools.
-Thirty-four charter schools opened 1997-98 school year.
-In August 2011, NC Senate Bill 8 was approved, removing all limits on the number and enrollment increases of charter schools allowed, lowering minimum enrollment numbers, and eliminating provisions that guard against schools being created to serve only specific subcategories of students (e.g. gifted students, students with disabilities, students of the same gender).
-When the cap on the maximum number of charter schools allowed (100) was removed in 2012, there were 45,000 students enrolled in charter schools.
-The number of charter schools has more than doubled since the cap was removed.
+The original NC charter school legislation, the Charter School Act, was passed in 1996 and authorized the establishment of up to 100 charter schools.
+Thirty-four charter schools opened in the 1997-98 school year and by 2010 there were 99 active charter schools.
+In August 2011, NC Senate Bill 8 was approved, removing the 100-school limit as well as limits on enrollment increases.
+In addition SB8 lowered the minimum allowable enrollment numbers and eliminated provisions that guard against schools being created to serve only specific subcategories of students (e.g. gifted students, students with disabilities, students of the same gender).

-During the 2017-2018 school year, 68.7 percent of charters met or exceeded growth, a figure that has trended down since 2012.
-They did not meet the academic goal of 75 percent of charter schools meeting or exceeding growth set forth by the state.
-Twenty-eight of North Carolina’s charter schools were deemed continually low performing.
-North Carolina’s goal is to have no more than 9 charter schools in that designation.
-Charter schools are not living up to their promise of providing a better education.
+During the 2018-2019 school year, 69.4 percent of charters met or exceeded growth, a figure that is lower than the target of 75 percent of charter schools meeting or exceeding growth set forth by the state.
 The percentage of Charter schools in North Carolina meeting or exceeding expected annual growth lags behind that of traditional public schools.

 Source: NC Policy Watch, September 2019

 SB 247, Charter School Study/Moratorium on Growth, was introduced in March 2019.
 This bill would establish the Joint Legislative Study Committee to study the impact of charter schools on local school administrative units and place a moratorium on charter school growth pending further legislation.
-Charter schools drain valuable resources from our traditional public schools.
-Many systems are rapidly resegregating and we need to study the effects of charter schools to ensure we are being good stewards of taxpayer money.
-Charter schools should have the same accountability as traditional public schools so that all our students receive a high-quality, equitable education.
-This bill did not move forward, disappointingly, in the recent legislative long session.
+Charter schools drain valuable resources from our traditional public schools, with more than $580 million provided to charter schools in the 2018-19 school year.
+Many school systems are rapidly resegregating and we need to study the degree to which charter schools are speeding this process.
+We must also examine whether they are providing a high-quality, equitable education to NC students.
+Charter schools should have the same accountability as traditional public schools to ensure that our legislators are being good stewards of taxpayer money.
+Disappointingly, this bill did not move forward.

-HB514 could further the divide between have and have not schools by allowing cities to supplement funds for certain schools.
+HB514 furthers the divide between have and have not schools by allowing cities to supplement funds for certain schools.
 Previous budget adjustments also granted the virtual charter schools pilot an extension for another 4 years even though both virtual schools are low-performing.

 What are the concerns about Charter Schools?

-- Impact on local public school districts: Reducing funds from public schools often forces them to reduce staff, programs, and other basic expenditures.
+- Impact on local public school districts: Shifting funds from local public school districts to charter schools results in fewer resources at the local public school for staff, programs, and other basic expenditures.
 The state’s budget for charter schools has grown from just over $16 million in 1997 to more than $674 million for the 2018-2019 school year, and most of that money would have gone to school districts for traditional public schools.

 - Diversion of money away from traditional public schools: A December 2017 study found that charter schools generate negative fiscal effects on public school districts by reducing spending capacity, number of students and budget flexibility.